mmoayyed/mmoayyed.github.io/_posts/2020-02-16-cas6-kubernetes.md

 ## Unleash the YAML

-Let's apply to let Kubernetes begin its magic:
+Let's apply our YAML configuration to let Kubernetes begin its magic:

 ```bash
 $ kubectl apply -f deployment.yaml